- Military Life Cycle

 The following resources can help your child adjust to life with a parent who has had a severe injury:

-Sesame Street for Military Families offers games, videos and more to help children and their families embrace family togetherness and face what lies ahead.
+Sesame Street for Military Families offers resources to help children and their families understand the big adjustments all family members will make to assist their injured family member and find a new balance.
+Videos, games and other program content encourage family togetherness and assist with ways to face what lies ahead.

 Parenting for Veterans has tips and strategies to help parents with physical or mental injuries and their families adjust to a new normal.